Choosing a UX Strategy that suits you and your users: Agile Vs Lean UX

 The advent of Agile and Lean UX in everyday tech conversation can confuse the best of us.
 Both relate to user experience design, but what’s the difference between the two?

-There are so many UX strategies and techniques floating around our world of all things web these days—it’s a wonder we see eye to eye on anything.
-When it comes to the right UX strategy, there is no one size fits all, no right answer.
+With so many UX strategies and techniques floating around it’s amazing we see eye to eye on anything.
+When it comes to the right UX strategy, there is no one size fits all.
 We should opt for what works best for our business, and for our users.
 Today, we’re talking about how Agile and Lean UX strategies can help or hinder your software development.

 Essentially, Agile UX produces a more polished product whilst Lean UX produces multiple products of increasing polish.
 Let’s dive right in to the details!